 If you have trouble understanding what the labels mean, there are many guides online that can help you learn about the different symbols and meanings.
 In general, for delicates, you will want to look for:

-- A hand and a bucket.
+• A hand and a bucket.
 This means you will want to hand wash the garment.

-- A water bucket with one dot.
+• A water bucket with one dot.
 This indicates washing with cold water in the machine.

-- A water bucket with two lines underneath.
+• A water bucket with two lines underneath.
 This means using a gentle cycle in the machine.

-- A circle.
+• A circle.
 This means you will want to dry-clean this garment.

 These are just a few examples of what you might see on your garment tag.
-If you see a symbol you are unfamiliar with, we recommend researching so you make the best decision on how to wash it.
+If you see a symbol you are unfamiliar with, I recommend researching so you make the best decision on how to wash it.

 2. Decide Where To Wash Your Delicates